Punggol–Tampines Constituency

-Punggol–Tampines Single Member Constituency (Traditional Chinese: 榜鵝-淡濱尼單選區; Simplified Chinese: 榜鵝-淡滨尼单选区) was a short-lived single-member constituency in Tampines and Punggol, Singapore that existed only from 1955 to 1959.
+Punggol–Tampines Constituency was a short-lived constituency in Singapore, covering parts of Tampines and Punggol, that existed from 1955 to 1959.

 Formation and dissolution

 The ward was formed in 1955, consisting largely of present-day Hougang, Pasir Ris, Punggol, Sengkang, Simei and Tampines.
 This north-eastern area of Singapore was considered rural and some of the least populated.
 At that time, there were only 6,628 voters in the constituency, of which only 3,886 turned out to vote.

-Subsequently, in 1959, this ward had split into Punggol SMC and Tampines SMC.
-The present day Hougang, Punggol and Sengkang were hived off as Punggol SMC.
-As for the Tampines ward, it had instead taken on significant portions of Ulu Bedok SMC to become one of the larger wards in eastern Singapore.
-Tampines SMC then comprised the entire present day Bedok (except Kampong Chai Chee which is part of the Kampong Kembangan SMC), Pasir Ris, Simei and Tampines.
+In the 1959 election, this ward was split into Punggol Constituency and Tampines Constituency.
+Present-day Hougang, Punggol and Sengkang were carved out as part of Punggol Constituency.
+Tampines Constituency, on the other hand, absorbed significant parts of the former Ulu Bedok Constituency, becoming one of the larger wards in eastern Singapore.
+At that point, Tampines Constituency encompassed all of present-day Bedok (excluding Kampong Chai Chee, which belonged to Kampong Kembangan Constituency), along with Pasir Ris, Simei and Tampines.

-With the split due to growing population within its borders, the Punggol–Tampines SMC ceased to exist.